jsir-g/StarterFantasy/README.md

 To get started with running the app locally, please follow these steps:

 1. Clone the repository.
+2. cd client
-2. Install the necessary dependencies using:
+3. Install the necessary dependencies using:
    ```
    npm install
    ```
-3. Start the application:
+4. Start the application:
    ```
    npm start
    ```
-4. Access the app through your local Expo environment (on mobile, make sure you have the Expo Go App downloaded then scan the printed QR code)
+5. Access the app through your local Expo environment (on mobile, make sure you have the Expo Go App downloaded then scan the printed QR code)

 ---